This blog may contain affiliate links. Read our disclosure policy for more info.

 How much of the Routeburn Track can you hike in Winter?

 Once you begin heading further in than Routeburn Flats is where the dangers begin to arise.
 From the Flats, you must begin your ascent up the trail to the Routeburn Falls Hut.
-Although most of this trail is covered in thick forest, some areas are exposed and in the dead of winter can collect snow.
+Although most of this trail is covered in thick forest, some areas are exposed and in the middle of winter can collect snow.

 This part of the track should only be hiked if conditions are good and there is little to no snowfall on the track.
 In my opinion, in most winter conditions the Falls Hut is as far as you should go.

-*This will all depend on recent weather conditions so please check with the DOC (Department of Conservation) beforehand in Queenstown.
+Note: This will all depend on recent weather conditions so please check with the DOC (Department of Conservation) beforehand in Queenstown.

 The next section from the Routeburn Falls Hut to Harris Lake poses a high risk of avalanches.
 The section I am mainly talking about is just before Harris Lake and continues all the way over the Harris Pass.
 Here, you enter a large valley where the trail follows the bottom of steep cliffs.